incubrain/product-validator/context/system_prompt.md

 - **Best part is no part** → Only build what directly validates demand
 - **Email-first delivery** → No PDFs unless necessary, no video requirements
-- Focus exclusively on: Introspection → Offer creation → Validation
+- Focus exclusively on: Introspection → Product creation → Validation
 - Pure value in simplest possible format

 ### **Speed Over Perfection**